build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 ![](images/github-pr-complete.png)

+If you want to, you can use the [EMR Serverless Console](https://us-east-1.console.aws.amazon.com/emr/home?region=us-east-1#/serverless) to view the status of the jobs as well.

 Once the checks finish, go ahead and click the **Merge pull request** button on the pull request page and now any new pull requests to your repo will require this integration check to pass before merging!

 In your local repository, on your desktop/laptop, return to the main branch and do a git pull.